Profit of a single # buying low and selling high def maximumProfit(A): m = 0 for i in range(0, len(A)): for j in range (i + 1, len(A)): m = max(m, A[j] - A[i]) return m # Ethereum daily prices in Dec 2017 ($) prices = [455, 460, 465, 451, 414, 415, 441] print(maximumProfit(prices)) # 27

 Maximum Profit Algorithm Description

 maximumProfit takes an input sequence A, e.g. a week of Ethereum prices in December 2017.
-It returns the largest profit of buying low and selling high.
+It returns the largest profit from buying low and selling high.

 The algorithm works as follows: